PraneetKSahoo/Real-time-posture-correction/README.md

 # Real-Time Posture Correction System

-This project uses real-time human pose estimation to monitor posture from a webcam, classify it as **Correct** or **Wrong** based on spinal angle, provide visual feedback, record video, log data to CSV, and alert via Wi-Fi to an **Arduino** board that lights up LEDs during prolonged bad posture.
+This project uses real-time human pose estimation to monitor posture from a webcam, classify it as **Correct** or **Wrong** based on spinal angle, provide visual feedback, record video, log data to CSV, and alert via Wi-Fi to an **Arduino** board that send tactile vibration during prolonged bad posture.

 https://github.com/PraneetKSahoo/Real-time-posture-correction